Kittens Often Lie

 bitter milk, pt.
 14

 The storm had started letting up when Nicole finally opened her eyes, staring at the darkened skyline as the lightning flashed against it.
+She thought she heard a voice asking her if she was okay, but it was someone outside the store.

 "Are you okay?"